-The mutation that is seen in Huntington’s disease results in the production of a longer Huntingtin protein than what is normally produced.
-Parts of this longer protein may be cut into smaller pieces that accumulate and bind together inside nerve cells and are toxic.
-This disrupts the normal function of the nerve cells and eventually causes their death, leading to the symptoms of the disease.
+The mutation that is seen in Huntington’s disease results in the production of a longer than normal Huntingtin protein.
+Parts of this longer protein may be cut into smaller pieces that accumulate and bind together inside nerve cells and form toxic aggregates.
+It is thought that this disrupts the normal function of the nerve cells and eventually causes their death, leading to the symptoms of Huntington’s disease.

-WVE-120102 is designed to prevent the production of mutant Huntingtin protein by inhibiting its corresponding mRNA.
-It specifically targets the mRNA produced from the mutant HTT gene, but not the mRNA from the normal HTT gene.
+WVE-120102 is designed to prevent the production of faulty Huntingtin protein by stopping its corresponding mRNA from being read.
+It specifically targets the mRNA produced from the mutant HTT gene, but not the mRNA produced from the normal HTT gene.

 WVE-120102 in clinical trials

-A Phase 1b/2a clinical trial (NCT03225846) called PRECISION-HD2 is testing the safety and tolerability of WVE-120102 in an estimated 48 patients with Huntington’s disease, ages 25 to 65.
-The trial, which is still recruiting participants in Canada and Poland, will test four different doses of WVE-120102 against a placebo.
-The compound’s pharmacokinetics (the study of the interactions of a medication and the body), and pharmacodynamics (the body’s response to a medication) also will be assessed.
-Clinical improvement will be evaluated using the Unified Huntington’s Disease Rating Scale (UHDRS).
-The clinical features and course of the disease will be assessed using the Short Problems Behavior Assessment (PBA-s) and a psychiatric assessment, as well as magnetic resonance imaging (MRI) of the brain.
+A Phase 1b/2a clinical trial (NCT03225846) called PRECISION-HD2 is testing the safety and tolerability of WVE-120102 in an estimated 60 patients with Huntington’s disease, ages 25 to 65.
+The trial, which is still recruiting participants in Canada, Australia, and Europe, is testing the effect of five different doses of WVE-120102 injected into the space around the spinal cord (intrathecal) against a placebo.
+Patients are given an initial injection, then after at least an eight-week washout period, they are given three monthly injections for a total of four injections.
+The compound’s pharmacokinetics (movement in the body ), and pharmacodynamics (effect on the body) are being assessed.
+Clinical improvement are being evaluated using the unified Huntington’s disease rating scale (UHDRS).
+The clinical features and course of the disease are assessed using the short problems behavior assessment (PBA-s) and a psychiatric assessment, as well as magnetic resonance imaging (MRI) of the brain.

 Huntington’s Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.